When I first got sober, the comments section on social media became my new drug of choice.

 Social media became a form of anti-meditation for me, where I maintained a singular focus on what can only be described as the worst parts of humanity.
 (I’m looking at you, Twitter.)

 I would be mesmerized by the comments section of news posts and other people’s threads.
 It was like logging on to a train wreck every day.
 I couldn’t look away.

 Of course, during this time things were (and still are) extremely heated in the United States.
 My sobriety, incidentally, coincided with the election of Donald Trump.
-The internet, and the country, were a cesspool.
+The internet and the country were a cesspool.
 I felt a need to insert myself into EVERYTHING.

-People who I may have otherwise been civil to became enemies.
+People who I may have otherwise been civil with became enemies.
 There were times when I was shocked by own ability to be cruel.
 I lost old friends from home, which is apparently a “thing.”
 I felt like I didn’t recognize some people anymore.
 Maybe they felt the same about me.

 It was horrible.

 Why Do We Fight Online?

 As it turns out, we respond very differently to things we read as opposed to things we hear.
 When we read an argument we disagree with, we are more prone to think negatively of the person writing it.
 My theory is because we do this because it is easier to project our own biases onto a person we can’t actually see.